 Three SRP crew members, Craig Boggs, Dave Massie and Joshua Shill, were working on a road by the Arizona Canal last month north of Mesa when they noticed a 4-week-old otter struggling to get out of the drying canal.
 The otter was too small to use the steps that horses and other animals use to get out of the canal if they fall in, so the crew stepped in.

-In case you haven’t heard, an excessive heat warning is in effect for the coming weekend in the Phoenix area.
 With temperatures expected to rise to a scorching 120 degrees by Monday, your air conditioning unit is likely to be put to some heavy use.
 During the summer, air conditioning can account for 50%, if not more of your total electric bill.
 So how do you keep you, your family and pets cool without busting your budget?

 Recently, @mmoulton on Twitter sent us this photo of one of the small reflective squares hanging from SRP power lines in Gilbert, and asked us to explain what they are.
 It’s a great question, and we’re guessing other folks may be wondering the same thing.